masudsaiful/laravel_12x_features_and_improvements/README.md

 [New Application Starter Kits Official Docs](https://laravel.com/docs/12.x/starter-kits)
 [Examples, Live Preview, Features, Deployment, Laravel Cloud and More](https://laravel.com/starter-kits)

-> [!NOTE]
+#### F) Laravel Breeze and Laravel Jetstream will no longer receive additional updates:
-> With the introduction of Laravel's new application starter kits, Laravel Breeze and Laravel Jetstream will no longer receive additional updates.
+With the introduction of Laravel's new application starter kits, Laravel Breeze and Laravel Jetstream will no longer receive additional updates.

-> [!IMPORTANT]
-> Key information users need to know to achieve their goal.